 Before Lombok, we had pursued a backpacking trip to Gili Trawangan – Another gem of a place in Indonesia.
 We arrived at Kuta region from Gili Trawangan and that is how our trip began.

 Lombok as a travel destination has a lot of things to offer.
 However, for beach bums like my friend and me, spending quality time at the shore was a priority.
-Hence, our itinerary for Lombok spanning five days focused mainly on the best beaches and nature trails of the region.
+Hence, our itinerary for Lombok spanning five days focused mainly on the best beaches and nature trails in the region.

 Since we just had 5 days to spare for Lombok, our travel itinerary and plan had to be designed in a way that made each locale visited and each moment spent worth it.